 This is a chronic illness, its not going away; chronic means for life and has no miracle cure.
 The best thing anyone can do for me is try to understand what I am going through and be knowledgable (of the above).

-Thank you for taking the time to read this.
-Hopefully this helps everyone understand what I am working with and what people with spatial disorders and migraine associated vertigo go through.
+Thank you for taking the time to read this; I truly appreciate it.
+Hopefully this helps everyone understand what people with spatial disorders and migraine associated vertigo go through or helps someone looking for answers themselves.